-No Statutory Sick Pay is paid for the first three days (known as waiting days) of sickness in a Period of Incapacity for Work.
+No Statutory Sick Pay is paid for the first four days (known as waiting days) of sickness in a Period of Incapacity for Work.

 If an employee is absent for four to seven days you would usually ask for a self-certificate form.
 You can design your own form or SC1 or SC2 forms are available free of charge from Social Security offices.
 For sickness leave lasting seven days or more you may ask for a fitness for work certificate.
 You have no right to insist on a medical certificate for illnesses of less than seven days.

 Since April 2014 employers are no longer able to claim back SSP from HMRC.

 Statutory Maternity Pay

 Pregnant employees are legally entitled, provided that qualifying conditions are met, to receive Statutory Maternity Pay (SMP).
 If your employee has average gross weekly earnings (before deductions) of £112 per week she can get SMP for up to 39 weeks.
 For the first 6 weeks your employee will be entitled to 90% of her weekly earnings.
 In the remaining 33 weeks she should receive £139.58 per week or 90% of her average weekly earnings if this is less than £139.58

 To meet the qualifying conditions, the employee must:

 - Have average weekly earnings that are higher than the lower earnings limit for National Insurance Contributions